-Small RPC-over-RDMA messages are conveyed using only RDMA SEND operations.
-SEND is used to transmit both ONC RPC calls and replies.
+Small RPC-over-RDMA messages are conveyed using only RDMA Send operations.
+Send is used to transmit both ONC RPC Calls and replies.

-To send a large payload, an RPC-over-RDMA client endpoint registers a region of memory known as a chunk, and transmits its coordinates to a server endpoint, who uses an RDMA transfer to move data to or from the client.
+To send a large payload, an RPC-over-RDMA client endpoint registers a region of memory known as a chunk and transmits its coordinates to an RPC-over-RDMA server endpoint, who uses an RDMA transfer to move data to or from the client.
 See Sections 3.1, 3.2, and 3.4 of [RFC5666].

 To transmit RPC-over-RDMA messages larger than the receive buffer size (typically 1024 bytes), a chunk must be used.
-For example, in an RDMA\NOMSG type message, the entire RPC header and Upper Layer payload are contained in chunks.
-See Section 5.1 of [RFC5666] for details.
+For example, in an RDMA\NOMSG type message, the entire RPC header and Upper Layer payload are contained in one or more chunks.
+See Section 5.1 of [RFC5666] for further details.